 Studied Italian and German at Durham University followed by an MA at the University of Nottingham, earning two research awards.
 For 5+ years she has organised boutique learning experiences abroad and has a passion for languages.
 She is a qualified CELTA teacher and has lived and studied in Siena, Florence and Seville.
 Zoe is also the founder of Made in the Med.

-Inspired by Classical Civilisation at A Level, Emily embarked on a degree in Culture antique et
+After moving to Paris for 6 years, Em embarked on a degree in Culture antique et

-monde contemporain at La
+monde contemporain at the

 Has taught an impressive range of classes at DePaul University in Chicago for 15+ years, including World History and Europe (Medieval and Modern).
-He is about to launch his own summer program for DePaul students called "The Legacy of Rome" - the name of his special opening lecture for Classics Abroad 2019 in Florence.
+He is about to launch his own summer program for DePaul students called "The Legacy of Rome" - the name of his special opening lecture for Classics Abroad Florence.

 If you are interested in joining us in the future as a guest tutor, please email us to request a guest tutor proposal form.

 Tina joined the team in 2021 as creative director of educational activism in museums, galleries and libraries.
 Inspired by #ArtActivistBarbie on Twitter and a moment of enlightenment in her academic studies, Tina now devotes herself to challenging the canon and raising awareness of how gender, race and class biases have shaped - and continue to influence - canon formation in different contexts.